-Converting UCUM Units with FHIR
+How to Convert UCUM Units with FHIR Server

 Each health organization, whether a hospital or laboratory, tends to use its own numerical unit representation, depending on various factors.
 As a result, this discrepancy in data can pose significant challenges to interoperability.

+For example, when creating a common database in the FDA’s Mini Sentinel project and then combining the data, researchers have found 68 different platelet count result units in the data.
 The standardization of numerical data might not seem like a big problem, but it is, especially for interoperability.
 For this reason, HL7 recommends using UCUM (Unified Code for Units of Measure) when adopting FHIR.

 What is UCUM?